GalaxyGate/guides/docs/discord/hosting_discord_js.md

 ```
 ![node](https://i.imgur.com/Dc18xNa.gif)

-If everything went okay at this point of the guide you should notice that the bot should be online in your server, however, you should note that it is running on an SSH session which kills itself when you end the SSH session, to prevent this we have listed a few ways to stop this from happening.
+If everything went okay at this point of the guide you should notice that the bot should be online in your server, however, you should note that it is running on an SSH session which terminates itself when you end the SSH session, to prevent this we have listed a few ways to stop this from happening.

 To exit hit Control + C (Ctrl + c)